innolitics/rdm/rdm/init_files/documents/note_about_missing_requirements.md

 A few risk management tasks are not included.
 We hope to include all of these in a future release.

-Personnel must be qualified for the tasks they perform.
-In particular, risk management tasks must be performed by people with experience in those tasks [[14971:3.3 and 13485:6.2]].

-The risk management report is not currently included in an RDM activity [[14971:8.a, 14971:8.b, 14971:8.c]].

 Residual risk evaluation [[14971:6.4]], risk/benefit analysis [[14971:6.5]], risk control completeness [[14971:6.7]], and the evaluation of residual risk acceptability [[14971:7]] are not currently addressed.

 # 62304 Class C Software